-Just so we’re clear, over 95% of farm animals in the U.S. are raised on factory farms.
-So shopping at Whole Foods or dining out at expensive restaurants doesn’t mean you’re safe.
-I’m not saying you can’t find consciously sourced products at Whole Foods or select restaurants— I’m just saying— you’d better do your homework.14
+Unfortunately, with 20,000 plus permitted CAFO’s within the US alone, commercial farming has a wide scope of distribution.
+This means shopping at Whole Foods or dining out at expensive restaurants doesn’t protect you from purchasing commodity meat.
+I’m not saying you can’t find consciously sourced products at Whole Foods or select restaurants— I’m just saying— you better do your homework.14

 What Do the Meat Labels Mean?

 If you’re not in the mood to do homework, I’ve done the work for you.
 First, you should know that words on a package mean pretty much nothing.
 Written words on packaged goods do require governmental approval.15 However, you can imagine how companies often abuse this.
 For instance, a product could claim “all-natural” because their livestock isn’t fed plastic.
 Labels, on the other hand, are far more significant.
 Labels require specific certifications, ensuring a higher-quality product.

 To ensure you’re doing right by your body (and the animal), you’ll need to pay attention to packaging labels.
 The following is a list of labels to look out for when purchasing meat.